TheHQ98/social-media-analysis/README.md

 fission spec apply --specdir specs --wait
 ```
 ## Install Mastodon Harvesters
+Note: you must install `post-process` and `addes` functions and corresponding MQTrigger in previous section, the following Mastodon harvesters will finally send the data into the Redis list called `mastodon`.
 ### Mastodon Harvester
 install mastodon_harvester, function will fetch the latest 40 posts based on the timeline, the timer will call the function every 20 seconds, change your current directory in `backend/fission`.
 Add yaml:
 ``` bash